Potter Park Zoo is open!

 What Can You Bring into the Zoo?

 We allow zoo visitors to bring their own strollers and wagons into the zoo.
 We ask that anything you bring in leaves with you or goes in a trash or recycling can.
-Refillable water bottles are encouraged, but no other food and drink is permitted at this time.
+Refillable water bottles are encouraged.

 Please remember that we do not allow plastic straws or balloons on zoo grounds for the safety of our animals.
 Trollies, scooters, roller blades, skateboards and bikes are not allowed on zoo grounds for the safety of all our guests.
 Service animals are permitted on zoo grounds.
 Other pets are not.